whosonfirst/whosonfirst-www/www/blog/2024/08/16/dedupe/index.md

 ---
 > If address parsing is where you go to cry then address de-duplication is where you go to give up.

-I said that in 2017 as part of [a talk I did at State of the Map US](https://whosonfirst.org/blog/2017/10/24/whosonfirst-sotmus-2017/) about the work the Who's On First project was around publishing venue records, including [Al Barrantine's work to de-deplicate those records](https://github.com/openvenues/lieu).
-Unfortunately, a few months later [Mapzen shut down](https://whosonfirst.org/blog/2018/01/02/chapter-two/) so all of that work stalled out after that.
+I said that in 2017 as part of [a talk I did at State of the Map US](https://whosonfirst.org/blog/2017/10/24/whosonfirst-sotmus-2017/) about the work the Who's On First project was doing around publishing venue records, including [Al Barrantine's work to de-deplicate those records](https://github.com/openvenues/lieu).
+Unfortunately, a few months later [Mapzen shut down](https://whosonfirst.org/blog/2018/01/02/chapter-two/) so all that work pretty much stalled out afterwards.

-Earlier this year I started to wonder whether it would be possible to use the vector embeddings for texts produced by, and for, large language models to restart some of that work.
+Earlier this year I started to wonder whether it would be possible to use the vector embeddings for texts produced by, and for, large language models to restart some of that de-duplication work.
 The short answer is: We can.
-The longer answer is: Nothing is especially "fast" yet and the code preferences (relative) ease of use, modularity and reproducability in favour of speed and other optimizations.
+The longer answer is: Nothing is especially "fast" yet and the code that has been written, to date, preferences (relative) ease of use, modularity and reproducability in favour of speed and other optimizations.

-So far, I have been able to first deprecate about 50,000 duplicate records in the four Who's On First venue repositories I've been testing with and then derive 100,000 concordances with [Overture Data](#) place records, 8,000 concordances with [All The Places](#) venues and another 5,000 concordances with [ILMS museum records](#).
+So far, I have been able to first deprecate about 50,000 duplicate records in the four Who's On First venue repositories I've been testing with and then derive 100,000 concordances with [Overture Data](https://overturemaps.org/) place records, 8,000 concordances with [All The Places](https://www.alltheplaces.xyz/) venues and another 5,000 concordances with [ILMS museum records](https://www.imls.gov/research-evaluation/data-collection/museum-data-files).
 Specifically:

 * Overture Data concordances: 70,000 in [whosonfirst-data-venue-us-ca](https://github.com/whosonfirst-data/whosonfirst-data-venue-us-ca), 25,000 in [whosonfirst-data-venue-us-ny](https://github.com/whosonfirst-data/whosonfirst-data-venue-us-ny), 5,000 in [whosonfirst-data-venue-ca](https://github.com/whosonfirst-data/whosonfirst-data-venue-ca)
 * All The Places concordances: 6,000 in [whosonfirst-data-venue-us-ca](https://github.com/whosonfirst-data/whosonfirst-data-venue-us-ca), 2,000 in [whosonfirst-data-venue-us-ny](https://github.com/whosonfirst-data/whosonfirst-data-us-ny)